Totally odd depth-graded multiple zeta values and period polynomials: Introduction

-In this paper we will be interested in $\mathbb{Q}$-linear relations among totally odd depth-graded multiple zeta values (MZVs), for which there conjecturally is a bijection with the kernel of a specific matrix $C_{N,r}$ connected to restricted even period polynomials (for a definition, see \cite{schneps} or \cite[Section 5]{gkz2006}).
+In this paper we will study $\mathbb{Q}$-linear relations among totally odd depth-graded multiple zeta values (MZVs), for which there conjecturally is a bijection with the kernel of a specific matrix $C_{N,r}$ connected to restricted even period polynomials (for a definition, see \cite{schneps} or \cite[Section 5]{gkz2006}).

 For integers $n_1,\ldots,n_{r-1}\geq1$ and $n_r\geq2$, the MZV of $n_1,\ldots,n_r$ is defined as the number

 We call the sum $n_1+\cdots+n_r$ of arguments the weight and their number $r$ the depth of $\zeta(n_1,\ldots,n_r)$.
 One classical question about MZVs is counting the number of linearly independent $\mathbb Q$-linear relations between MZVs.
 It is highly expected, but for now seemingly out of reach that there are no relations between MZVs of different weight.
 Such questions become reachable when considered in the motivic setting.
 Motivic MZVs $\zeta^{\mathfrak m}(n_1,\ldots,n_r)$ are elements of a certain $\mathbb Q$-algebra $\mathcal H=\bigoplus_{N\geq 0}\mathcal H_N$ which was constructed by Brown in \cite{brownMixedMotives} and is graded by the weight $N$.
 Any relation fulfilled by motivic MZVs also holds for the corresponding MZVs via the period homomorphism $per\colon\mathcal H\to \mathbb R$.